Skip to content

 What voids Is And Is Not

 voids is designed for explicit, scriptable scientific workflows.
 It is not a GUI application, and it is not intended to replace upstream segmentation or extraction tooling such as PoreSpy.
+The FEM, FVM, and LBM backends are provided for documented digital-porous-media workflows and should be interpreted through their stated governing equations, boundary conditions, map/image assumptions, and solver diagnostics.

 That division of responsibility is deliberate: segmentation assumptions and network construction assumptions should remain visible in the provenance trail instead of being hidden behind a single opaque entry point.